Odyssey

 }

-Much like responses, our response followed the same shape as our mutation!
+Much like query responses, our mutation response followed the same shape as our mutation!

 Practice